IHE/RAD.IRA/input/pagecontent/rad-x9.md

 **Figure 2:3.X9.4-1: Interaction Diagram**

 #### 2:3.X9.4.1 Notification Message
-The Manager sends the received events via the established websocket connection to the corresponding Subscriber.
+The Manager sends the received notification events to Subscribers that subscribed to the received event.
 The Manager shall support sending such messages to more than one Subscriber.

 The Subscriber shall support handling such messages from more than one Manager.

 ##### 2:3.X9.4.1.1 Trigger Events

-The Manager accepted a event from a Subscriber.
+The Manager accepts a notification event request.

 ##### 2:3.X9.4.1.2 Message Semantics

 This message is a [FHIRcast Event Notification Request](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html#event-notification-request) request.
 The Manager is the FHIRcast Hub.
 The Subscriber is the FHIRcast Subscriber.

+The Manager shall send all events it received to Subscribers that subscribed to the event, including custom events.

-The Manager shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) in FHIRcast, specifically:
+The Manager shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) in FHIRcast.
-- It shall assign and maintain an anchor context's `context.versionId` when processing the `[FHIR reousrce]-open` event.
-The `context.versionId` shall be unique within the topic.
-- It shall assign and maintain a new `context.versionId` for each subsequent anchor context's content received via the `[FHIR resource]-update` event.
-- It shall provide the new `context.versionId` along with the previous versionId as `context.priorVersionId` in the event

 ##### 2:3.X9.4.1.3 Expected Actions

-The Subscriber shall validate that the event specific contexts, `updates` and `select` conform to the corresponding resource definition, and return an error if they don't.
+The Subscriber shall validate that the event contexts, `updates` and `select` conform to the corresponding resource definition if known, and return an error if they don't.

 The Subscriber shall handle events `[FHIR resource]-open` | `update` | `select` | `close` that it supports.
 The event handling requirements are defined in the Actor Description for each actor per profile.

 If the Subscriber accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

 ##### 2:3.X9.4.1.3.1 Handling open events